Patient Ombudsman, Patient ombudsperson and patient documents

 The contact details of the Patient Ombudsman are available from the healthcare provider where you were treated.
 Social workers of healthcare providers will also provide information on patience insurance.

-At the start of 2024, the title of the patient ombudsman will be changed to ‘patient ombudsperson’.
+At the start of 2024, the title of the patient ombudsman was changed to ‘patient ombudsperson’.

 The patient ombudspersons work in the areas of the wellbeing services counties and also handle the duties of the patient ombudsperson for the private healthcare sector.
 The Government organises the activities of patient ombudspersons in the Finnish Defence Forces, prisons and state mental hospitals.